kongware/scriptum/README.md

 Usually the type system is designed first and the rest of the language around it.
 However, with Javascript we are stuck with an untyped language.
 Adding a type system with hindsight is a Sisyphean task as you can observe with Typescript.

-scriptum partially bypasses this problem by implementing only a part of a traditional type checker: It checks applications but no definitions, i.e. there is no automated inference from terms to types but terms have to be annotated explicitly.
+scriptum partially bypasses this problem by implementing only a part of a traditional type checker: It checks applications but no definitions, i.e. there is no automatic inference from terms to types but terms have to be annotated explicitly.

-But how can we reduce the amount of necessary user-defined annotations?
-If we validate types at runtime we can fall back to Javascript's introspection abilities.
-Every term can be introspected except for functions, that is to say with a runtime approach only the latter requires explicit annotations.
+Explicit annotations sounds laborious.
+How can we reduce them?
+If we validate types at runtime we can resort to Javascript's introspection means.
+This at least frees us from explicitly typing non-functional terms.
+Furthermore, if we have access to an extensive typed functional library, we only have to annotate our own combinators.
+This is what scriptum offers.

 The type validator is based on the Hindley-Milner type system extended by higher-kinded/rank types and row polymorphism.
 Do not be scared by the type theory lingo.
-This introduction explains these concepts in Layman's terms and with practical examples.
+This introduction explains these concepts in Layman's terms together with practical examples.

 ## Standard Standard Library